-- suggest ways to address the matter with your colleague and manager
+- develop a strategy to address the matter with your colleague and supervisor

 - manage your responses to the allegations.

-Your manager, your Advice and Support Director or an HSR for your workgroup may be able to assist you to explore the options available to you within MOP(S) Act employment.
+A MaPS Case Manager, your supervisor or the Health and Safety Representative for your workgroup may be able to assist you to explore the options available to you.
 Any discussion should be careful and strictly confidential.
 It is important not to unintentionally escalate the situation by discussing the issue openly.

-If you believe the complaint is malicious, or you can demonstrate that you are being unjustly accused, you should discuss this with your manager or Advice and Support Director.
+If you believe the complaint is malicious, or you can demonstrate that you are being unjustly accused, you should discuss this with your supervisor or a MaPS Case Manager.
 It may be that an informal discussion between you, the person making the allegation and a third party will solve the problem.

-If, after careful consideration, you believe that your behaviour is reasonable management action, you should discuss this with your supervisor, manager, or Advice and Support Director.
-Even in those circumstances, it may be possible to modify future management action to minimise the risk that others might find it unreasonable.
+If, after careful consideration, you believe that your behaviour is reasonable, you should discuss this with your employing parliamentarian, supervisor or a MaPS Case Manager.
+Even in those circumstances, it may be possible to modify future behaviour to minimise the risk that others might find it unreasonable.

 If you are found to have continued to bully someone after their objection to your bullying behaviour was made known to you, your persistence, or the fact that you have not modified your behaviour, is likely to be taken into account in disciplinary or other proceedings.